krateng/maloja/README.md

 	Gnukebox URL: Your Maloja URL followed by `/api/s/audioscrobbler`
 	Username: Any name, doesn't matter
 	Password: Any of your API keys (you can define new ones in `clients/authenticated_machines` in your Maloja folder)

+If you want to implement your own method of scrobbling, it's very simple: You only need one POST request with the keys `artist`, `title` and `key`.